mercicle/mercicle/README.md

 - Additional graduate level work in Management Science and Computer Science.

 #### Q&A
-- 🔭 Currently working on several projects spanning quantum system simulations, economic market evolution, and automated theorem proving
-- 🕵️ Can provide expert executive consulting and hands-on work for AI/ML/Quantum startups
+- 🕵️ Can provide expert executive consulting and hands-on work for AI/ML startups
 - 🤔 Happy to provide advice to early-career data, software, ML/AI professionals
-- 📫 How to reach me: john at starstuffventures dot com
+- 📫 How to reach me: presci3nce at gmail dot com
-- ⚡ Fun fact: Former college hockey player and now a youth hockey coach, German Shepherd lover and trainer (volunteer at a rescue)
+- ⚡ Fun fact: Former NCAA college hockey player and now a youth hockey coach